particle-iot/docs/src/content/getting-started/console/console.md

 ## Organizations

 An organization makes it easy to manage multiple products with shared team members and billing.
-Organizations are available in the Growth and Enterprise tiers.
+Organizations are available in the Growth and Enterprise plans.

 If your account is a member of an organization, the **Sandbox** popup in the upper left corner of the Particle console lists the organizations you can select: